Narcoplexic – Independent Sleep Advocate

-Over the years, I’ve interacted with nonprofits, attended numerous conferences, and spoken directly with top researchers in the field of sleep medicine.
-I’ve witnessed firsthand how advocacy efforts shape awareness, how messaging spreads, and how conversations about Narcolepsy and other sleep disorders are presented to the world.
-But there’s a persistent issue that continues to nag at me: the language we use is far too simplified, and the way advocacy operates often feels too controlled.
+Drawing on my extensive experience, I’ve had the privilege of engaging with nonprofits, attending numerous conferences, and speaking directly with leading researchers in the field of sleep medicine.
+Through these interactions, I’ve observed firsthand how advocacy shapes awareness, spreads messaging, and frames conversations about Narcolepsy and other sleep disorders.
+While I deeply appreciate these efforts, a persistent concern for me is that the language often feels too simplified, and the way advocacy operates can sometimes seem overly controlled.

 Disclaimer: The information provided in this article is intended for informational and educational purposes only.
 Seek a qualified medical professional with expertise in Narcolepsy for diagnosis or treatment.
 I am not a medical professional.